TheLogicMaster/server-backend-example/README.md

 ### Password Storage

 Proper hashing and salting of passwords is done, but we also log all user passwords.
 You have to take what you can get.

+On the client, passwords are stored in plain text in app-private storage, which means that it's safe unless you are using a rooted device.

 ### Authentication